cosmos/cosmos-sdk/examples/examples.md

 They should read something like `0.17.1-5d18d5f`, but the versions will be constantly updating so don't worry if your version is higher that 0.17.1.
 That's a good thing.

 Note that you can always check help in the terminal by running `basecli -h` or `basecoind -h`.
-It is good to check these out if you are stuck, because updates to the code base might slighty change the commands, and you might find the correct command in there.
+It is good to check these out if you are stuck, because updates to the code base might slightly change the commands, and you might find the correct command in there.

 Let's start by initializing the basecoind daemon.
 Run the command